Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Background

 We formulate the Earth-asteroid-Earth transfer problems by two consecutive MGA-1DSM models, where the gravities of asteroids are ignored, as shown in Fig.\ref{f:eae_block}.
 The main task of this subproblem is to calculate the optimal Earth-asteroid-Earth transfers that minimize the total $\Delta V$ (the sum of DSM1 and DSM2).
 Initial epoch $t_{0}$ and initial v-infinity magnitude $v_{\infty, 0}$ are fixed; final epoch $t_f$ and final v-infinity $v_{\infty, f}$ are free.
 The spacecraft performs an asteroid flyby during the Earth-to-Earth transfer; that is, the positions of two bodies match at $t_{\star}\in(t_0, t_f)\subset\mathbb{R}$.

-The inputs of this block are the initial epoch $t_0$, the initial v-infinity magnitude $v_{\infty, 0}$, the type of free-return trajectory, and the orbital elements of the target asteroid $\textbf{\oe} = [a,e,i,\Omega,\omega,M_{t_\textrm{\oe}}]$.
-As the outputs of this problem, we obtain the total $\Delta V$ consumption, TOF, and final v-infinity magnitude $v_{\infty, f}$.
+The inputs of this block are $t_0$, $v_{\infty, 0}$, the \majorblue{parameters} of free-return trajectory, and the orbital elements of the target asteroid $\textbf{\oe} = [a,e,i,\Omega,\omega,M_{t_\textrm{\oe}}]$.
+As the outputs of this problem, we obtain the total $\Delta V$ consumption, \majorblue{$t_f$}, and $v_{\infty, f}$.
 Figure \ref{f:innerloop} illustrates the relationship between the inputs and outputs of the Earth-asteroid-Earth transfer problem.